nuryaningsih/nurya_portofolio/markdown.md

 In conclusion, the project provides valuable insights into user behavior, revenue generation, and plan performance for the telecommunications company.
 Challenges faced during the analysis are discussed, along with lessons learned and recommendations for future steps.

 ## Source Code:
-If available, a link to the project code repository or location where the code can be accessed is provided for further reference and exploration.
+The code for the project is available on Google Colab [here](https://colab.research.google.com/drive/1PuTI643N5dELZDpM3ctF_k19C0b9NdBI#scrollTo=qeguC0oSm9R7).

 ---
 # Optimizing Gold Recovery Process